 Breathing life into strategy

 “Strategic planning just does not add any meaningful value”.
-This is a comment I often hear in talking to different businesses from CEO’s to operational management and from large listed entities to SMMEs.
-This is then backed up with a very real frustration.
+This is a comment I often hear in talking to different organizations from CEO’s to operational management and from large listed entities, to non-profits and SMMEs.
+This is then backed up with very real frustration.
 The frustration revolves around making the strategy work.
-How does the strategy get translated into operational effectiveness?
-How does the CEO ensure that the time and effort put into the strategic plan converts into reality and ultimately into profit?
+How is the strategy translated into operational effectiveness?
+How does the CEO ensure that the time and effort put into the strategic plan converts into reality and ultimately into results?

 An easy comment to make is that it is up to the management team to put the strategy into practice.
-Failure to implement the strategy is an indictment on management!
-I disagree – management often are so busy with day-to-day operational crises that they do not have time to revisit that strategic document lying in their bottom drawer.
+Failure to implement the strategy is an indictment of management!
+I disagree – management often is so busy with day-to-day operational crises that they do not have time to revisit that strategic document lying in their bottom drawer.

 So is there an effective way of converting strategy into operational reality?
 I believe the answer is yes and the tool is the Target Operational Model (or TOM).

 So often strategies consist of futuristic statements about where the organization should be in three to five years.
 The future is looked at and heroic (and often impractical) assumptions are made about resources, capabilities, market conditions and how the organization is going to conquer the world.

 I have no problem with stretching goals and setting hard to achieve targets.
 I think it is essential to push the boundaries quite aggressively.
 However, you do this by setting goals and objectives and not in the core strategy.
 Very few leaders can pull off a dramatically different strategy to the one currently being achieved!